caden-coding/Beginner-Projects/README.md

-# Beginner-Projects
+# Projects
-This repository contains many different beginner projects that I have worked on.
+This repository is used to document all of the different projects that I have completed throughout the course of me learning Python